What could cause a double engine failure on a passenger jet?

 Shutting down the wrong engine

-It sounds difficult to believe, but it has happened.
-When there has been a problem with an engine, there have been examples of the crew shutting down the wrong engine as a result, leaving both engines failed.
-It’s not actually that difficult to do, especially when factoring in all the stresses and information sources.
 A famous example of this was the British Midland Flight 92 crash at Kegworth where 47 people died.
 Airlines have updated their procedures as a result and the engine shutdown process is now carefully monitored by both pilots.

 Fuel Starvation